kiboschool/course-programming-2/src/lessons/data/data-types-and-dictionaries.md

-# Data Types and Dictionaries
+# Data Types, Dictionaries

-Let's start with a reminder of some basics from the Programming 1 course.
+Let's start with a reminder of some topics from the Programming 1 course.

-### Data Types, and Other Programming 1 Concepts
+### Data Types, and Other Programming 1 Topics

 When you write `score = 100`, you are taking the **value** 100, and putting it into a **variable** named score.